niemasd/SD-COVID-Sequencing/commands.md

 ```bash
 cat PILEUP.TXT | ivar consensus -p CONSENSUS.FAS -m 10 -n N -t 0.5
 ```
+* If pile-up files are gzipped, use `zcat PILEUP.TXT.GZ` instead of `cat PILEUP.TXT`
 * `-m` is the minimum depth to call consensus
     * Default is 10, so not sure why they explicitly specify `-m 10` in the `Snakefile`
 * `-n` is the ambiguous character (`N` or `-`) to print in sites that have lower than `-m` coverage